Religious of the Virgin Mary

-The Congregation of the Religious of the Virgin Mary (Religiosas de la Beata Virgen María, abbreviated RVM, is a Roman Catholic centralized religious institute of consecrated life of Pontifical Right for women founded in Manila in 1684 by the Filipina Venerable Mother Ignacia del Espíritu Santo.
+The Congregation of the Religious of the Virgin Mary (Religiosas de la Beata Virgen María, abbreviated RVM, is a Catholic centralized religious institute of consecrated life of Pontifical Right for women founded in Manila in 1684 by the Filipina Venerable Mother Ignacia del Espíritu Santo.

 In 2016 there were over 700 RVM sisters, mainly from the Philippines.
 They run a university and 58 other schools and have works in seven countries outside the Philippines.
 From the start they cultivated an apostolic, Ignatian spirituality and have retreat houses along with their other diverse works.

 History

 The Congregation of the Religious of the Virgin Mary, the oldest and largest Filipina Catholic religious congregation, was the first all-Filipina religious congregation for women in the Philippines, founded in 1684 by Ignacia del Espíritu Santo.

 A congregation of a mixed life, it aims at personal sanctification and perfection mainly through offering Catholic education to youth and catechetical instruction in parishes, along with offering spiritual retreats for lay women, running dormitories, and caring for the sick in hospitals.